tmackay/5-axis-delta/README.md

 I'll be starting with a CloverPlusV2 by pbmax as I have most of the required parts on hand.
 A Duet 3 reproduction controller to allow control of 6 independent axis (3 for the base delta, 2 additional and extruder) which will be mounted symmetrically top and bottom (printing two Clover "bottom" pieces for the frame).

 This work will possibly include custom kinematics for the RepRapFirmware or kinematics baked into some sample G-Code depending on how promising initial tests are.

+The goals of this project are to demonstrate that 5-axis printers are viable for the low budget hobbyist and hopefully spur interest in further developing slicing techniques to suit.
+Freedom of movement of the axis will be quite limited in comparison to conventional 5-axis machines and primarily aims to allow printing overhangs of 90 degrees by tilting the nozzle up to 45 degrees from vertical and also offer improved top surface strength and finish.